Virtual Physical Therapy: Best Practices for Best Outcomes

 Hybrid care begins with in-person sessions to establish rapport, conduct assessments, and deliver hands-on care, followed by virtual sessions for ongoing monitoring, patient education, and progression of home exercise programs (HEPs).
 Hybrid PT can enhance patient engagement, accommodate various patient needs, and offer cost-effective care by reducing the need for frequent in-person visits while maintaining high-quality treatment.

 When it comes to this hybrid physical therapy model, MedBridge’s Pathways equips you with digital tools to create customizable care plans, monitor patient progress remotely, and deliver continuous patient education.
 Rather than disrupting the clinician-patient relationship, Pathways enhances it by empowering PTs to offer a seamless blend of in-person and virtual care.
 This cutting-edge platform helps you deliver a modern, convenient care experience while improving health outcomes.
-By supplementing traditional care with digital tools, Pathways also increases your capacity to treat more patients, all while reducing workload and ensuring personalized, consistent care tailored to each patient’s needs.
+By supplementing traditional care with digital tools, like motion capture and virtual triaging, Pathways also increases your capacity to treat more patients, all while reducing workload and ensuring personalized, consistent care tailored to each patient’s needs.

 Embracing the Future of Physical Therapy